If you’re shopping for a new Laptop then you’ll find two choices for your Storage Drive – the HDD and the SSD.

 SSDs are also known as Solid State Disks or Flash Drives.

-Since there are no moving parts in SSDs that is why they are called Solid State.
+Since there are no moving parts in SSDs, they are called Solid State.

 Pros Of SSD